Warren8824/Warren8824/README.md

 **Personal Healthcare Data Tool** – Python, Pandas, SQLite
 > A project to organise and process my own glucose monitoring data.

-- Built to parse and clean xDrip+ `.sqlite` exports
+- Built to parse and clean xDrip+ `.sqlite` exports and LibreVeiw `.csv` exports initially
+- Format definitions describe how to parse data from different CGM devices and apps.
+Each format defines the file structure, table schemas, and column mappings needed to extract glucose readings, insulin doses, and other diabetes data.
 - CLI tool using core Python, Pandas, and SQLite
-- Aimed at standardising long-term CGM records for future analysis
+- Aimed at standardising long-term CGM records for future analysis, fast and offline.
 - Still early-stage — paused while I focus on infrastructure learning

 ![CLI Example](https://github.com/Warren8824/cgm-data-processor/blob/main/docs/assets/cli_screenshot.png)